 Symptoms of Lymphedema

-Lymphedema most frequently results in swelling of the arms and legs, although it can appear on other parts of the body.
+Lymphedema most frequently results in swelling of the arms and legs, although it can appear on other parts of the body and may be recognized as:

 - Unusual tightness of the skin